veronicaballerini/veronicaballerini.github.io/index.md

 My [research interests](/research/) combine missing data modelling and borrowing information strategies for **causal inference**, with applications in biostatistics and public health.

-If you want to know more [about my research journey](/about/), explore this website or look at my [full CV](https://drive.google.com/file/d/1Rvv-GBjlWQjkejzVAFrJ5nDfn0glokuR/view?usp=sharing).
+If you want to know more [about me](/about/), explore this website or look at my [full CV](https://drive.google.com/file/d/1Rvv-GBjlWQjkejzVAFrJ5nDfn0glokuR/view?usp=sharing).

 Feel free to reach out.